kyle95wm/garage-door-controller/README.md

 The following diagram illustrates how to wire up a two-door controller.
 The program can accommodate fewer or additional garage doors (available GPIO pins permitting).

 ![enter image description here][5]

-Note: User [@lamping7](https://github.com/lamping7) has kindly informed me that my wiring schematic is not good.
-He warns that the relay should not be powered directly off of the Raspberry Pi.
-See his explanation and proposed solution [here](https://github.com/andrewshilliday/garage-door-controller/issues/16).
-That being said, I've been running my Raspberry Pi according to the above schematic for years now and I haven't yet fried anything or set fire to my house.
-Your milage may vary.

 Software Installation:
 -----